pablo300p/Data_challenge/README.md

 ## Clean data
 1. Review the given data files to know how the tables are structured and what information we have.
 2. Clean the data using pandas package in python.
-3. Once data is cleaned trasnform into dictionary.
+3. Once data is cleaned transform into dictionary.

 ## Build Database table
 1. Create 3 tables that will support the data given